 Cast stone products manufactured by an UKCSA Full Member to the Association’s stringent requirements and specification are already supplied to a standard in excess of the BS 1217 requirements.

-The BSI themselves state "CE marking itself is not about quality, nor is it intended to convey any meaning to specifiers, purchasers or end users who are, after all, reasonably entitled to assume that what they buy from a reputable source is legal".
+The BSI themselves have stated "CE marking itself is not about quality, nor is it intended to convey any meaning to specifiers, purchasers or end users who are, after all, reasonably entitled to assume that what they buy from a reputable source is legal".
 They go on to state "the CE marking indicates that the manufacturer has met the minimum legal requirements for their products in regard to health and safety under European Directives.
 CE marking is not, therefore, intended to be a quality mark".